autoai-org/CVTron/docs/source/index.rst

 User Guide
 ------------

-The TensorLayer user guide explains how to install CVTron, how to call the CVTron API for further applications, and how to contribute to the library as a developer.
+The CVTron user guide explains how to install CVTron, how to call the CVTron API for further applications, and how to contribute to the library as a developer.